Mot0193/ff2p-press/README.md

 # Codec compatibility notice

 While newer codecs might offer better compression/file size efficiency, they can lack compatibility with devices and services.
-For example AV1 is known for being hard to playback on some devices (especially mobile devices, and even decently-modern computers with no hardware AV1 decoding can struggle), so depending of what you want to do with the video different codecs are best for different use-cases.
-Heres a rough list of codecs from the most compatible to least compatible:
+For example AV1 is known for being hard to playback on some devices (especially mobile devices, and even decently-modern computers can struggle), so depending of what you want to do with the video different codecs are best for different use-cases.
+In general, H265 and Opus should play fine on most, relatively modern devices.
+If youre sharing the video and people are complaining they cant play it, try use H264 and ACC.
+AV1 is great, but id personally use it only for archival purposes.

-Video Codecs:
-- H264 (most compatible)
-- H265
-- AV1

-Audio Codecs:
-- ACC (most compatible)
-- Opus